Mohammadjamiu/tahugo/content/misce-post/how-to-start-reading-books-as-a-beginner.md

 ---
-title: "How to start reading books as a beginner (11 Tips on how to read 2 books a week)."
+title: "How to start reading books as a beginner (11 Tips on how to read 2 books a week)"
 postdate: March 14, 2022
 image: ""
 description: "Most people are frightened out and unmotivated when they hear people say I used to read three books a week or I read 100 books a year.
 With the point that is shared in this post, reading a book will become fun."